jrhicks/Talk-Camunda-BPM/Readme.md

 ## Clone Lab and Setup

-This project uses the variable $LAB_HOME to refer to the folder where you've cloned this repo.
+This project uses the variable $LABS_HOME to refer to the folder where you've cloned this repo.

 ```
-export $LAB_HOME=/users/jrhicks/labs
+export LABS_HOME=/users/jrhicks/labs
 ```

 Checkout this repo

 ```
-cd $LAB_HOME
+cd $LABS_HOME
 git clone https://github.com/jrhicks/camunda-lab-1.git
 ```